Cottage Cheese Toast

 4 cottage cheese toasts with various toppings, from top to bottom: 1- sliced cucumbers and pesto, 2- smoked salmon, red onion, and fresh dill, 3- sliced avocado and sesame seeds, and 4- diced tomatoes and za'atar.
 Extra toppings in small bowls nearby.

-• Cottage Cheese: Full-fat cottage cheese has a creamier, richer texture, while low-fat cottage cheese is a lighter option that may be more favored for those aiming to reduce their caloric intake.
-Either would work for this toast.
+• Cottage cheese: Full-fat cottage cheese has a creamier, richer texture, while low-fat cottage cheese is a lighter option but any would work for this toast.

 How To Make Cottage Cheese Toast